 Dr. McKeon’s research focuses on functional alterations associated with lower extremity joint injury, specifically ankle instability.
 He incorporates patient-, clinician-, and laboratory-oriented outcomes to evaluate these alterations due to injury and rehabilitation.
 Dr. McKeon seeks to develop a greater understanding of the restoration of sensorimotor function associated with musculoskeletal rehabilitation.
 He aims to provide insight into effective clinical interventions for the sports medicine clinician to improve functional outcomes and enhance prevention strategies for patients who suffer lower extremity injury.

-Dr. McKeon's educational focus centers on evidence-based medicine concepts.
-Within the courses he teaches, Dr. McKeon strives to instill a strong foundation in concepts related to evidence appraisal, diagnostic accuracy, and risk assessment associated with injury recognition, rehabilitation, and prevention as it relates to athletic training clinical practice.
+Dr. McKeon's educational focus centers on evidence-based practice concepts and clinical reasoning theory.
+Within the courses he teaches, Dr. McKeon strives to instill a strong foundation in the integration of internal and external evidence for enhancing decisions related to the recognition, rehabilitation, and prevention of injuries/illnesses associated with athletic training clinical practice.

-Dr. McKeon enjoys spending his free time with his family hiking, bike riding, listening to live music, and seeking out great life experiences.
-His wife, Dr. Jennifer McKeon is also an athletic training and faculty member in the department of Exercise and Sport Science.
-They have a 2-year old son named Robert Owen (Bobby) who is also proud to be a Bomber!
+Dr. McKeon enjoys spending his free time with his family and friends seeking out great life experiences.
+His wife, Dr. Jennifer McKeon is also an athletic trainer and faculty member in the Department of Exercise & Sport Sciences.
+They have two children (Bobby and Mallory) who are also proud to be Bombers!